-Class 2 buildings may demonstrate compliance with Section J by the use of the Nationwide House Energy Rating Scheme (NatHERS) assessment methodology.
-This calculation method is adopted as the basis of the Green Star modelled performance pathway for Class 2 buildings.
-Where projects are incorporating systems which may achieve energy and GHG performance improvement beyond that awarded by this pathway, they can adopt the reference building method as for Class 3 to 9 buildings.
+Residential projects (BCA Class 2) seeking certification to Green Star - Design & As Built may demonstrate compliance with Section J by the use of the Nationwide House Energy Rating Scheme (NatHERS) assessment methodology.
+This calculation method is adopted as the basis of the prescriptive NatHERS pathway and as a component of the prescriptive BASIX pathway (for projects in New South Wales only) for Class 2 buildings.
+Refer to the Submission Guidelines for full details of these pathways.
+Where projects are incorporating systems which may achieve energy and GHG performance improvement beyond that awarded by either of these prescriptive pathways, they can adopt the reference building method as for Class 3 to 9 buildings.
 Where this is the case, all other requirements of this guide apply as if the Class 2 building were a Class 3 to 9 building.